BITalinoWorld/revolution-sample-data/README.md

 Each folder and file name matches the sensor to which the data corresponds to.
-Files are provided in both HDF5 (with the internal structure used in OpenSignals) and standard ASCII TXT files.
+Files are provided in both HDF5 (with the internal structure used in OpenSignals) and standard ASCII TXT formats.

 All files can be opened and browsed using OpenSignals (r)evolution (http://bitalino.com/index.php/software), although example Python code